syarshad/Secure-Data-Hiding-In-Images-Using-Steganography/README.md

 ```
 python decode_gui.py
 ```
-To open a menu that lets you choose between encoding and decoding"
+To open a menu that lets you choose between encoding and decoding:
 ```
 python main.py
 ```

 ## Project Features